Wildlife

 Adult sizeMedium-sized; reaches up to 1,088 mm (43 inches) in total length

-Fast ID cuelight olive-green, tan, or yellow-green base; features a pale mid-dorsal stripe and lateral stripes on the third scale row
+Fast ID cuelight olive-green, tan, or yellow-green body; pale mid-dorsal stripe; side stripes on the third scale row; checkered dark marks between stripes

 Arizona rangePrimarily found in the valleys of southeastern Arizona